How To Lace Work Boots The Right Way

 Lacing techniques are different for all boots, so it’s important to know what type of boot you have before you lace up.
-We all know how important it is to lace your work boots the right way.

 It can be a tedious task, and we sometimes want to get it over with as soon as possible.
 But this is not something you should rush.
-Lacing your work boots the wrong way can lead to several problems:

 - Blisters, sores, and calluses on the top of your foot